SwissDataScienceCenter/renku-ui/doc/data_model.md

 # Guidelines

-Some information is provided by the system and is not editable.
-This belongs in a ```system``` subentity.

 # Recurring Keys

+## display

+Display includes information that is commonly used to display the entity.
+Almost every entity contains a display field, and these values contained therein are computed from entity metadata and not directly editable, but they fields used to compute the values may vary from entity to entity.

+- title (project:name, issue:title in GitLab)
+- slug (project:path or issue:iid in GitLab)
+- display_id (project:path_with_namespace or issue:tail of web_url in GitLab)
+- short_description (project:description, issue:title in GitLab)

 ## metadata

 Metadata is not a self-contained entity, but it appears as a key in many places.
-It contains information about who created the entity, when it was created, etc.
+It contains system information about the entity, such as who created the entity, when it was created, etc. Not all keys apppear for all entities, but these are some common ones.

 - author (a User object)
-- visibility
 - created_at
 - updated_at
 - last_activity_at
+- permissions
 - id

-## display
+## settings

-Display includes information that is commonly used to display the entity

-- title (project:name, issue:title in Gitlab)
-- slug (project:path or issue:iid in GitLab)
-- display_id (project:path_with_namespace or issue:tail of web_url in GitLab)
+Settings is not a self-contained entity, but appears as a key in many places.

+- visibility
+- user_permissions
-- description
+- group_permissions

 # Entities